Master of Science Degree in Health Policy

 Stanford, CA 94305-5405

-If your educational institution offers secure electronic certified transcript delivery service, please use firstname.lastname@example.org (only one transcript required from each school if electronic).
+If your educational institution offers secure electronic certified transcript delivery service, please use firstname.lastname@example.org.

 Please also make sure that you route your GRE scores (and TOEFL scores if applicable) directly to Stanford from ETS.
 Our university code is 4704.
 It does not matter what department code is specified.
 You will either self-report your scores or indicate the date you will take the test(s) in the online application.
 Self-reported scores will not be considered official until Stanford receives the electronic record.